-The amount customers tip has less to do with their perceived quality of service and more to do with other factors and biases, like race, gender, and attractiveness.
-So much so, that some have called for tipping to be outlawed1 and many restaurants in the USA have already stopped accepting tips, instead opting to pay their staff a decent wage.2
+The inequality this creates has led many to call for tipping to be outlawed.1 Some restaurants in the USA have already stopped accepting tips, instead opting to pay their staff a decent wage.2

 Playing music with pro-social lyrics, (words that promote love, being kind to each other, not being a racist, etc.), has been shown to make people behave pro-socially.1 So it's not such a stretch to imagine that it could cause customers to dole out the moola.